Don Oriolo: Blue Arrow Farm

 Blue Arrow Farm is the brainchild of Don Oriolo, a lifelong animal activist.
-When the overgrown, falling down farm came up for sale, he made a commitment to buy it and bring it back to its one-time glory of the winter headquarters for the Meadowlands racehorses—the difference being that his mission was to create a loving, safe environment for the horses (and every other animal for that matter) that need rescuing from ofttimes deplorable conditions.
+When the decrepit farm came up for sale, he made a commitment to buy it and restore it to its state as when it was the headquarters for the Meadowlands racehorses—the difference being that his mission was to create a shelter for the horses (and every other animal for that matter) that needed rescuing from poor conditions.
 He took the endeavor on using his personal resources.
-Horses, alpaca, cows, sheep, goats, mules, chickens, ducks, and pigs who were tossed away, being sent to slaughter, were all rescued and given sanctuary by Oriolo and his amazing staff.
+Horses, alpaca, cows, sheep, goats, mules, chickens, ducks, and pigs who were tossed away, being sent to slaughter, were all rescued and given sanctuary by Oriolo and his staff.
 He also spearheaded the biggest cat rescue of over 200 cats recorded in the history of the northeast, contracting a chronic airborne illness in the process.

 Blue Arrow Farm is a nonprofit 501(c)(3).